• Skip to primary navigation

 Use arrowroot and tapioca in cooking and baking to get great results.

-Texture wise, tangly tapioca pearls make a great addition to many dishes for their unique chewiness.
+Texture wise, tangly tapioca pearls make a good addition to many dishes for their unique chewiness.

 Flavor-wise, arrowroot has a more neutral taste while tapioca has notes of sweetness.